preciz/similarity/README.md

 0.5188745216627709
 ```

-Cosine similarity between two vectors, multiplied by the square root of the length of the length of the vectors.
+Cosine similarity between two vectors, multiplied by the square root of the length of the vectors.
-(In my experience where attribute numbers don't match this works beautifully).
+(In my experience where number of attributes don't match this works beautifully).
 ```elixir
 iex(1)> a = [1,2,3,4]
 iex(2)> b = [1,2,3]